mmckay99/phd-thesis/README.md

 # LaTeX source code of my Ph.D. thesis

-My thesis is titled Algorithmic Aspects of Fixed-Size Coalition Formation, and was typeset using LaTeX.
+My thesis is titled Algorithmic Aspects of Fixed-Size Coalition Formation, and was submitted on the 16th September 2022 and released on xxx.

-Specifically, I used pdfLaTeX and to compile it (on Overleaf, with TeX live 2022).
+It is written in LaTeX.
+I used pdfLaTeX and to compile it (on Overleaf, with TeX live 2022).

+I based it on [Stephen Strowes' template](https://github.com/sdstrowes/Glasgow-Thesis-Template), but made a few changes, including changing the maths font to newtxmath, so it matches the Times New Roman text font.

 Abstract: